Timothy102/Blockchain-Blackjack/README.md

 ## Contact
-Please, feel free to reach out on [https://www.linkedin.com/in/tim-cvetko-32842a1a6/], gmail.
+Please, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/tim-cvetko-32842a1a6/).

 ## License